 There are actually some people who think that that this the Coronavirus is related to the Mexican beer brand Corona.
 It’s not.

-The virus has spread to many Asian countries, as well as Australia, Europe, North America and the Middle East.
-The majority of cases outside China are among people who recently travelled there.
+The virus has spread to many Asian countries, as well as Australia, Europe, North America, the Middle East and South Africa.
+The majority of cases outside China are in Italy (where more than 60,000 people were infected).

 6. There are various Coronavirus symptoms